eclipse/mosaic.website/content/docs/extending_mosaic/sumo_ambassador_details.md

 }
 ```

-In this simple case the result of the command consists of one result object only (the route id).
+In this simple case, the result of the command consists of one result object only (the route id).
 Therefore,
 it is just extracted from the array of result objects and directly returned.

-#### Writing parameters
+### Writing parameters

 In order to write parameters and read results according to the specification of the protocol, several reader
 and writer implementations exist.
 For parameters to be written in the command various writers exists